-Make sure the VTX is properly installed so that none of the pins are exposed (see Step 1).
+Make sure the VTX is properly installed so that none of the pins are exposed (see Step 2).

-Make sure the VTX antenna base has been securely fastened with a wrench (see Step 1).
+Make sure the VTX antenna base has been securely fastened with a wrench (see Step 2).

-Make sure the camera cables exit from the top of the camera, close to PCB (see Step 3).
+Make sure the camera cables exit from the top of the camera, close to PDB (see Step 4).

-Make sure the arms with CCW (red) and CW (black) cables are installed with matching colors diagonal from each other (see Step 5).
+Make sure the arms with CCW (red) and CW (black) motor cables are installed in their proper positions, with matching colors diagonal from each other (see Step 6).